 Ruboni Community Camp is situated at the gateway to the Rwenzori Mountains National Park.
 The location makes the camp an ideal destination for mountaineers who are preparing for their ascent into the Rwenzoris, or a base from which to appreciate the stunning views of the mountains and relax.
+All profits fund community projects.
 Please book accommodation at Ruboni Community Camp through UCOTA (firstname.lastname@example.org) or through the camp website.

 Ruboni Community Camp is a member of the Uganda Community Tourism Association (UCOTA) and creates a source of employment for local people.
 The development also raises community awareness of conservation issues.
-All profits are reinvested in improving the camp.
+All profits are reinvested in improving the camp and in community projects.

 Nyakalengija is also known as Ruboni, and this is the area where the child sponsorship project’s efforts are concentrated, and also where Rwenzori Mountaineering Services have their base.
 Just before reaching the trading centre at Nyakalengija, there is a small craft shop which you are welcome to visit.
 The craft shop is run by Ruboni Community Conservation and Development Programme (which manages the child sponsorship project in Ruboni).